Tivoization

-Overview
+The Free Software Foundation explicitly forbade tivoization in version 3 of the GNU General Public License.
+However, although version 3 has been adopted by many software projects, the authors of the Linux kernel have notably declined to move from version 2 to version 3.

+Background

 TiVo's software incorporates the Linux kernel and GNU software, both of which are licensed under version 2 of the GNU General Public License (GPLv2).
 GPLv2 requires distributors to make the corresponding source code available to each person who receives the software.
-The goal of this requirement is to allow users of GPL-covered software to modify the software to better suit their purposes.
+One goal of this requirement is to allow users of GPL-covered software to modify the software to better suit their purposes.

-However, Stallman asserts that TiVo circumvented this goal by making their products run programs only if the program's digital signature matches those authorized by the manufacturer of the TiVo.
+Richard Stallman of the Free Software Foundation asserts that TiVo circumvented the GPL's goal by making their products run programs only if the program's digital signature matches those authorized by the manufacturer of the TiVo.
 While TiVo has complied with the GPL v2 requirement to release the source code for others to modify, any modified software will not run on TiVo's hardware.

-Linus Torvalds, the original author of the Linux kernel, supported the use of DRM in response.
-Other Linux developers, including Alan Cox, have expressed divergent opinions.

-Stallman and the Free Software Foundation attempted to respond to some of these concerns.
-They have stated that their goal is for GPLv3 to allow private digital signatures for security purposes, but to still prevent tivoization.

-Response

-In 2006, the Free Software Foundation (FSF) decided to combat TiVo's technical system of blocking users from running modified software.
-The FSF subsequently developed a new version of the GNU General Public License (Version 3) which was designed to include language which prohibited this activity.

-The Linux kernel, which is included in the operating system of TiVo-branded hardware, is distributed under the terms of the GPLv2.
-The FSF's goal is to ensure that all recipients of software licensed under the GPLv3 are not restricted by hardware constraints on the modification of distributed software.

-This new license provision was acknowledged by TiVo in its April 2007 SEC filing: "we may be unable to incorporate future enhancements to the GNU/Linux operating system into our software, which could adversely affect our business".
-The Linux kernel has not been changed to use GPLv3 due to certain problems perceived by its maintainers.
+Bradley Kuhn of the Software Freedom Conservancy disputes Stallman's narrative.
+Kuhn asserts that TiVo did not strictly forbid software replacement, but TiVo's proprietary software was intentionally designed to not function if any open-source components were replaced, which consequently required the user to find fully open-source alternatives to the proprietary software.
+In Kuhn's view, TiVo did not tivoize, the GPLv2 was already sufficient to prevent tivoization, and the intent of the GPLv3 was to add an additional, unnecessary requirement that proprietary software continue to function.